Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival in 2025

 The Fort Langley Cranberry Festival started in 1996.
 It has grown into an event of significant size.

-The main focus of the festival is the market which features over 200 vendors selling everything from fresh cranberries to cranberry baked goods, wines and art.
+One of the main focuses of the festival is the market which features over 100 vendors selling everything from fresh cranberries to cranberry baked goods, wines and art.
 There is a large yet fairly typical artisan and farmers market, but with a cranberry theme and tons of people.

 Below is some other general information about the event that’s good to know.

-• In past years dogs have been welcome at the festival in most areas, except not indoors at the Community Hall or in the fort.
+• Dogs are usually welcome at the festival in most areas, except not indoors at the Community Hall or in the fort.
 Glover Road does get packed with thousands of people, so not all canine participants will enjoy the experience.

 • Be prepared for crowds!
 It can get insanely busy at the market as well as on the surrounding roads.